A guide to cycling in Pau, Bearn Pyrenees

 1. A day at the beach

 This region of the Pyrenees is just a short distance from the Atlantic Coast.
 Popular cities such as Biarritz are well connected with public transport making a day trip to the beach an option.
-Definitely worth considering if you want a fix of salt air, sand and surf.
+Definitely worth considering if you want a fix of salt air, sand, and surf.

 When staying in this region you really are in the heart of the mountains.
 As such there are numerous hikes available to explore.
 The Ossau valley which is accessible from Laruns is particularly scenic.
-You can even choose a hike which incorporates a trip to the Pic du Midi d’Ossau Learn more here.
+You can even choose a hike that incorporates a trip to the Pic du Midi d’Ossau Learn more here.

 A fantastic way to appreciate the mountain scenery the Artouste train is a popular tourist attraction.
 To access the train you first take a gondola from Fabrègas lake which will transport you to an elevation of 1950m.
-From there the open carriage Artouste Train journey will wind its way along the side of the mountains for 10kms and 55mins later eventually arrives at its destination near Lake Artouste.
+From there the open carriage Artouste Train journey will wind its way along the side of the mountains for 10kms and 55mins later eventually arriving at its destination near Lake Artouste.
 From there you can enjoy a hike up in the high country before catching the train and gondola back.
 This is certainly a unique experience.
 Find out more here.

 A great experience on offer is to visit some of the many local artisans from the region.
-Whether it is a visit to the Beret factory, or a trip to the producer of Bayonne ham, these type of activities really leave you with an understanding of what goes into making the goods which the region is famous for.
+Whether it is a visit to the Beret factory, or a trip to the producer of Bayonne ham, these types of activities really leave you with an understanding of what goes into making the goods that the region is famous for.
 It is also a great way to support the local producers from the area as well.
 Discover more here.

 As with other regions in the Pyrenees, the Bearn is also renowned for its thermal waters.
 As such it is no surprise that day spas are in operation.
 If a day of relaxation is what you are after then perhaps you could enjoy a session at the day spa at Eaux Bonnes.
 The thermal waters here have been exploited for their health benefits since the 16th Century.
 To see what is on offer click here.

-We have included some useful web sites to help you see what is on offer and plan your trip.
+We have included some useful websites to help you see what is on offer and plan your cycling holiday in Pau.

 Viator.com – book a range of tours and attractions before you leave home